Postcode Sector to Sector Time & Distance Matrix - Upgrade

 After receiving user feedback we have now set a value of -33 as the No Result value for both Time and Distance.
 Previously the routing software used a default value of infinity.

-The values for Rural / Urban Roads in England & Wales and all roads elsewhere are:
+The values for Rural / Urban Roads in England, Wales and Scotland and all roads elsewhere are:

 |Motorway||60 mph||40 mph|

 |Trunk Single||55 mph||30 mph|